But, if ecological is to become a mainstream thing, the responsibility is just as much on the shoulders of the consumer.

 It's all about figuring out who you are, what you like, and edit until you find a way to make that style look good on you.

 Step 5.
 Get rid of the items that doesn't do you justice.

-1. It's not your shape or color (you will never wear that, so shop smarter the next time).
+1. It's not your shape or color, or your style at all (you will never wear that, so shop smarter next time).

 2. They're so worn out there is no hope for a salvage.

 3. Give those previously mentioned things away to charity or someone else who will have a greater use for it (recycle).

 Everything else can be reused, altered, repaired, or stored for a later time.